okx-code/rankupbook/src/Rankups-and-Prestiges/How-to-Rankups.yml.md

 ## Each `heading:` in rankups.yml defines a Rankup from the current `rank:` group to the `next:` group which has some `requirements:`.
 ### These are the **4 required sections** in the rankups.yml file necessary for a Rankup to be considered valid individually.
 ### 1. `heading:`
+Each heading is "a name in the configuration section" and holds **all** of the subsections for each distinct rankup/prestige.
-Since you must name each heading to start a new rankup/prestige this is required.
+Since you must name each step to start a new rankup/prestige, headings are required.
-The heading or "the name of the configuration section" is considered `completely unused` because it is never seen reproduced in any message text unless it's a console error.
-What you name the step is unimportant as long as it's unique from every other heading.
-If two headings have the same name, which one is selected may vary randomly.
+However, the heading is considered `completely unused` because it is never seen reproduced in any message text unless it's a console error.
-It holds **all** of the subsections of each distinct rankup/prestige.
+The step's name is unimportant, but **must be unique from every other heading**.
+If two headings have the same name, only one is used, typically the first.
-**An important note**: it can be named anything, not just "heading".
+**An important note**: headings may be named anything, not just "heading".
-Examples throughout the wiki will change the name of this heading.
+Throughout the wiki various heading names are used for different examples.
 ### 2. `rank:`
 `rank:` defines the permission group a player must currently have to access this rankup, is mandatory in all Rankups **and Prestiges** except for the first prestige, and provides the placeholder `{{ rank.rank }}`.
 ### 3. `next:`